Censored Semi-Bandits: A Framework for Resource Allocation with Censored Feedback

 \section{Conclusion and Future Extensions}

-In this work, we proposed a novel framework for resource allocation problem using a variant of semi-bandits named censored semi-bandits.
-In our setup, loss observed from an arm depends on the amount of resource allocated, and hence, the feedback can be censored.
-We consider a threshold-based model where feedback from an arm is observed when allocated resource is below a threshold.
+In this work, we proposed a novel framework for resource allocation problems using a variant of semi-bandits named censored semi-bandits.
+In our setup, loss observed from an arm depends on the amount of resource allocated, and hence, the loss can be censored.
+We consider a threshold-based model where loss from an arm is observed when allocated resource is below a threshold.
 The goal is to assign a given resource to arms such that total expected loss is minimized.
-We considered two variants of the problem depending on whether or not the thresholds are identical across the arms.
-For the variant where thresholds are same across the arms, we established that it is equivalent to Multiple-Play Multi-Armed Bandit setup.
-For the second variant where threshold can depend on the arm, we established that it is equivalent to a more general Combinatorial Semi-Bandit setup.
+We considered two variants of the problem, depending on whether or not the thresholds are the same across the arms.
+For the variant where thresholds are the same across the arms, we established that it is equivalent to the Multiple-Play Multi-Armed Bandit problem.
+For the second variant where threshold can depend on the arm, we established that it is equivalent to a more general Combinatorial Semi-Bandit problem.
 Exploiting these equivalences, we developed algorithms that enjoy optimal performance guarantees.